martinkirch/rivendell2beets/README.md

 The plugin contains a map of scheduler code : each code is associated either to `None` or to a `dict` that will be merged with items' attributes.
 See examples in source.

+Each rivendell cart's importation time will be imported to beets' `added` field.

 ## The import itself